binaryknight/udacity-p3-collab-compet/README.md

 #### Reward
 - Each agent receives a reward of 0.1 if it hits the ball correctly across the net and withing the playing area.
 - Each agent receives a reward  of -0.01 if it drops the ball to the ground or hits it out of bounds.
-- The overall training objective is to train the agents so that the maximum of the sum of the rewards fo each agent after each game (episode) averaged over 100 games is greater than 0.5.
 #### States
-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
+- The agents and the ball's states are described by a vector of 8 elements corresponding to to position and velocities.
+- Each agent receives an observation of 24 elements (state of itself, state of the ball and state of the other agent)

 #### Actions
-Each action is a vector with four numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector is a number between -1 and 1.
+- Each action is a vector with 2 numbers, corresponding to movement toward net or away from net, and jumping.

-#### Number of Arms in the Environment

-The code in this repo solves two separate versions of the Unity environment.
-- The first version contains a single arm.
-- The second version contains 20 identical arms, each with its own copy of the environment.
-In this version, multiple arms are used to collect feedback in parallel.
-This version is useful for algorithms like [PPO](https://arxiv.org/pdf/1707.06347.pdf), [A3C](https://arxiv.org/pdf/1602.01783.pdf), and [D4PG](https://openreview.net/pdf?id=SyZipzbCb) that use multiple (non-interacting, parallel) copies of the same agent.

 ### Success criteria for Training